Police investigating reports of children being approached in Bromley | ITV News

 The latest incident involved the “perceived” attempted abduction of a young girl at The Glade shopping centre on Friday.

-Two males were said to have been walking behind the girl in the south-east London borough when one attempted to grab her hand as it was raised in the air, before walking off.
+Two men were said to have been walking behind the girl in the south-east London borough when one attempted to grab her hand as it was raised in the air, before walking off.

 The Met said the incident is not believed to be linked to any of the others.